At Bristol Mind, we recognise that LGBTQ+ people can be at a higher risk of experiencing a mental health problem than the wider population.

 The reasons for this are complex and not always fully understood.
 However, mental health problems experienced by LGBTQ+ people have been linked to discrimination, bullying, homophobia, biphobia and transphobia.

-Bristol Mind wants to provide for adults (over 18yrs) an honest non-judgemental space and the opportunity to talk about any aspect of themselves and their life experiences.
-Counselling and Art Therapy can help individuals explore current or past feelings and experiences, relationships with others, general mental and emotional wellbeing.
-Our therapies enable clients to talk to people who may understand, perhaps just a little bit more, because they too have lived experience of being LGBTQ+
+Bristol Mind wants to provide for adults (over 18 years of age) an honest non-judgemental space and the opportunity to talk about any aspect of themselves and their life experiences.
+Counselling can help individuals to explore current or past feelings and experiences, relationships with others, and their general mental and emotional wellbeing.
+Our counselling service and helplines enable clients to talk to people who may understand, perhaps just a little bit more, because they too have lived experience of being LGBTQ+

-All of the counsellors and therapists working within the services below have lived LGBTQ+ experience.
+All of the counsellors, therapists, and volunteers working within the services below have lived LGBTQ+ experience.

-a free confidential emotional and mental health support helpline for people who identity as Trans, Agender, Gender Fluid, Non-binary and their family members.
+A free, confidential emotional and mental health support helpline for people who identity as Trans, Agender, Gender Fluid, Non-binary and their family members.
+Now operated by Mind in Somerset.

 Contact us to ask about availability

 for individuals experiencing hate crime and discrimination on the basis of race, gender, sexual identity, age, mental health and physical disability.
-We are partnered with SARI, Brandon Trust, LGBT Bristol, Avon and Bristol Law Centre and Bristol Mediation in delivering this service.
+We are partnered with SARI, Brandon Trust, OTR LGBTQ+, Bristol Law Centre and Bristol Mediation in delivering this service.
 Not all workers in this service have LGBTQ+ lived experience but they have received equality and diversity training.